PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 The `inputs/` directory should contain all of the required input files for each sample.
 In this workflow there must be a `SAMPLE.fasta` file of HiFi reads per sample.
 These can be the actual files, or symbolic links to the files (for example using `ln -s source_file symbolic_name`).

-The `scripts/` directory contains a Python scripts required for the workflow.
+The `scripts/` directory contains a Python script required for the workflow.
 It is used to filter and merge the protein-SAM files.

 Finally, the `envs/` directory contains the `general.yml` file which is needed to install all dependencies through conda.
 This environment is activated for each step of the workflow.
 The dependencies are installed from bioconda and conda-forge and include `exonerate 2.4.0` and `diamond 2.0.4`.